lscherub/Shopify-Product-Exporter/README.md

 # Shopify Product Exporter

-A beginner-friendly Python desktop application to export Shopify products to Excel using the GraphQL Admin API.
+A beginner-friendly Python desktop application to export Shopify products, including Product IDs and Variant IDs to Excel using the GraphQL Admin API.

 ## Features
 - **User-Friendly Interface**: Simple GUI built with Tkinter.